sriramcu/monitor_my_github_traffic/README.md

-# Analyze GitHub Traffic For My Repositories
+# Analyze GitHub Traffic For All Repositories at Once

 Have you ever wanted to check the traffic on ALL your repositiories, but were too lazy to click on insights after manually navigating to all your repos?
 Well, now I've written a program that will open the traffic graphs for all your repos simulataneously, saving you the hassle of clicking a million times.
 All you have to do is run the program.